 1. In Rel-12, the MCE(s) report(s) the list of SAIs to the MMEs.
 In this proposal, the list of MBSFN Area Ids served by the MCE(s) is reported instead and treated by MCE as SAIs.

-2. As UEs move in the cell or power on in specific cells and acquire the specific system information, the UE will report to the serving GCS AS via GC1 information from the SIB e.g. the identity of the serving cell (from SIB1) and of the MBSFN areas to which the cell belongs (from SIB13), configuration from SIB2, SAIs from SIB15, if needed).
+2. As UEs move in the cell or power on in specific cells and acquire the specific system information, the UE will report to the serving GCS AS via GC1 information from the SIB e.g. the identity of the serving cell (from SIB1) and of the MBSFN areas to which the cell belongs (from SIB13), configuration from SIB2, SAIs from SIB15, if needed.

 3. Optionally, the information reported by the UE can be used by the GCS AS to update the MBSFN Areas pre-configured at the GCS AS, in case a new cell is added.